 Safe Harbor Project Mission:

-Studies* provide compelling evidence that the stigma associated with development of a sexual minority identity puts Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) youth are at significantly higher risk for truancy, homelessness, substance abuse, depression, sexual acting out and suicide.
+Studies* provide compelling evidence that the stigma associated with development of a sexual minority identity puts Lesbian, Gay, Bisexual, Transgender, Queer and Intersex (LGBTQI+) youth are at significantly higher risk for truancy, homelessness, substance abuse, depression, sexual acting out and suicide.
 These risk factors often lead them into contact with child welfare and juvenile justice systems that are ill-equipped to respond to their needs in culturally competent ways.

 Components of the Safe Harbors Project include: